Which of these goals sounds harder to accomplish?

 Mistake #1: Not Responding to Customer Reviews

-Some agencies overlook the importance of responding to customer reviews, which should actually play a vital role in any comprehensive reputation management campaign.
+Some agencies or brands overlook the importance of responding to customer reviews, which should actually play a vital role in any comprehensive reputation management campaign.
 There are two common types of mistakes that we tend to see in this category:

 The problem with both of these scenarios is that, by not responding to customer feedback, your clients’ businesses are: